-If you are a food and wine lover, then this is definitely a must to add to your list of things to do in Carmel.
+If you are a food and wine lover, then this is definitely a must to add to your list of things to do in Carmel-by-the-Sea.
 This walking tour will take you around this gorgeous little town, sampling food and wine from exquisite restaurants and wineries.

-Not only will you learn about the local food and wine scene, but you'll learn about the history of this area, the architecture, and so much more from your local guide
+Not only will you learn about the local food and wine scene, but you'll learn about the history of this area, the architecture, and so much more from your local guide.

 Carmel Beach is another one of the fun things to do in Carmel.
 You will find this idyllic area just at the end of Ocean Avenue.
 Make sure to check out the easy to walk pathway running beside the beach with views all around.

 There are a few different entrance points to the beach, so it's easy to access.
-You will love the white sands and watching the soft waves breaking onto it.
+You will love the white sands and watching the soft waves breaking onto them.
 Depending on what time you are there, you can catch a glimpse of sea life, surfers, people playing volleyball, and groups hanging around beach fires.

-Carmel Beach has free parking, as does the Camino Real which runs beside it.
+Carmel Beach has free parking, as does the Camino Real, which runs beside it.
 There are also a few free restrooms for you.

-Many of the most famous celebrities of the time, including Langston Hughes, Edward Abbey, George Gershwin, and others would visit and spend time here.
+Many of the most famous celebrities of the time, including Langston Hughes, Edward Abbey, George Gershwin, and others, would visit and spend time here.

 Another one of my favorite things to do in Carmel is to do a little wine tasting.
 There are two areas that I recommend.

 The first is the center of town.
-The heart of the action is near Ocean Avenue and you will find more than a half a dozen wine tasting rooms in town.
-All are a short walk away from each other and most are just south of Ocean Avenue.
+The heart of the action is near Ocean Avenue, and you will find more than half a dozen wine tasting rooms in town.
+All are a short walk away from each other, and most are just south of Ocean Avenue.

 The first bus leaves early in the morning and drops off well after the tasting rooms close.
-It runs several times throughout the day and is less than a half hour drive from Carmel.
+It runs several times throughout the day and is less than a half-hour drive from Carmel.

-It was originally built in the mid-1800s with buildings added at the turn of the century.
+It was originally built in the mid-1800s, with buildings added at the turn of the century.
 It was one of the first dairy farms and was used as a private officers' club for the army and navy during WWII.

 After buying it in 1986, Eastwood restored it to its historic charm and opened it up to the public.
 The restaurant offers views of the meadows, the Santa Lucia Mountains, and Point Lobos.
-It opens for cocktails at 4pm and dinner service starts at 5pm.
+It opens for cocktails at 4 pm, and dinner service starts at 5 pm.
 They also offer a Sunday brunch.

 They also have a few rooms which are perfect for a family getaway or a romantic night away.
 They offer free parking, wifi, and several of the rooms offer amazing views of the surrounding landscape.